Students explore human nature through the memoir of Elie Wiesel, a Holocaust survivor who vividly describes the horrors he experienced.

 Explain why Wiesel uses specific words, phrases, and punctuation in his writing, and the impact of these choices on the reader.

-Draw conclusions about the passengers in the cattle car—and human nature more generally— based on the incident with Mrs. Schächter.
+Draw conclusions about the passengers in the cattle car—and human nature more generally—based on the incident with Mrs. Schäcter.

-Explain why Wiesel uses specific words and phrases and the impact of these choices on meaning in the text and on the reader.
+Explain how specific words and phrases develop meaning in Night, and how they affect the reader.

-Explain how incidents in Night reveal changes in characters and lead to significant decisions.
+Explain how incidents in Night reveal aspects of characters.

 Night pp. 85 – 97

-Explain how Wiesel develops mood, tone, and meaning in Night.
+Explain how Wiesel uses figurative language and specific word choice to develop mood and meaning in Night.

-Explain how specific lines of text and incidents in Night reveal aspects of Wiesel’s character as well as more general truths about human nature.
+Explain how specific incidents in Night reveal aspects of characters, as well as larger truths about human nature.

 Take a clear position on questions and support those positions with appropriate textual evidence and thoughtful analysis.

-Logically organize the information in presentations and include all required components.
+Logically organize the information in their presentations and include all required components.

-Present PowerPoints using appropriate volume, eye contact, emphasis, and pronunciation.
+Present digital presentations using appropriate volume, eye contact, emphasis, and pronunciation.